akauppi/aside-keys/packages/aside-keys/README.md

 ## Inside look 🔬

-The visual aspect is completely separate from the code handling the sign in/out activities.
-If you sign in a user using other means than the component, the component should be fine with this. :)

 ### Visual & layout

 Top right is a typical location for sign-in information, around 2021.
 Many web services show one's active profile there, so we adopted this corner.
 It's currently not customizable.